Satyaki9207/how-to-become-a-data-professional/README.md

 + Popular machine learning Frameworks
 + Choice of learning platforms

-### General information about the survey respondents
+### Section 1: General information about the survey respondents

 #### 1.1 Age
 Here 69% of the respondents are below 35 years of age and 55% are below 30 years of age.
 This is inline with the fact that most data professions came into the spotlight very recently